atoms-to-intelligence/tapestry/README.md

 The script `tools/run_ncbs_harvard_data.py` runs the algorithms `COMP`, `SBL`, and `combined_COMP_NNOMP_random_cv` on these datasets.
 Please modify this script and add any algorithms you may want to run.

+The script `tools/experimental_data_manager.py` contains methods which return data from experiments

+## Experimental data location

+# Advanced Behaviour / Details

+## Statistics

+Stat for each individual experiment may be saved by setting `save=True` when invoking `run_many_parallel_expts_many_matrices() or run_stats_for_these_matrices()`.
+These are saved in a directory structure under the folder `expts_stats/`.
+This folder *must not be added* to the repo, since its contents can be of the order of several hundred MegaBytes.

+The directory structure for this is of the form `expt_stats/[matrix_label]/[algo]/[d]/expt_stats.p.gz`. `expt_stats.p.gz` contains a list containing the stats for each individual experiment.

+These stats can be used to perform post-facto analysis, such as finding confidence intervals for various stats or finding why a particular algorithm fails on a particular 'x'.

+The script `tools/stats_tools.py` finds confidence intervals using these pickled experiments.

 <!---
 ![Python application](https://github.com/ssgosh/group-test/workflows/Python%20application/badge.svg)